Moving to Colorado

 Open Spaces and Outdoor Trails

-The fifties and sixties in Boulder saw an explosion in growth as more and more Americans became aware of the multitude of outdoor pleasures and high culture offered by the city.
+The 50's and 60's in Boulder saw an explosion in growth, as more and more Americans became aware of the multitude of outdoor pleasures and high culture offered by the city.
 After developers attempted to build hotels and condominiums in the middle of Boulder's pristine foothills, groups of concerned citizens mobilized to form PLAN Boulder County, a group whose sole goal was saving wilderness areas from development.
-Their efforts led the voters of Boulder in 1967 to overwhelmingly approve a small sales tax to specifically raise funds for the creation of open space parks. read more
+Their efforts led the voters of Boulder in 1967 to overwhelmingly approve a small sales tax, specifically to raise funds for the creation of open space parks.